behinger/blindspot_eeg/README.md

 I put them online anyway because

-  a) I'm interested in all mistakes I made!
+    * I'm interested in all mistakes I made!
 Please tell me so I can act accordingly!

-  b) It might be interesting for other scientists/data analysts to see how we used TFCE/LIMO
+    * It might be interesting for other scientists/data analysts to see how we used TFCE/LIMO

 I am very open for suggestions, comments and questions.

+***If you make use of this source I would be very happy if you could cite my work accordingly.***

 Here is a short description of the analysis pipeline, followed by a description of the LIMO statistical stages.